“It´s only by saying no, that you can concentrate on the things that are really important” – Steve Jobs

 When to say yes and when to say no

 Not sure if there are any “Babyface” fans around here, but I´ve personally always loved the lyrics in “Simple Days” where he sings “Bring back those simple times of yesterday, when you said what you meant and meant what you said”.

 There´s something about our day and age that makes us hold back what we really think more often than not.
-Whether it is for politically correctness or for being too agreeable, being a people pleaser or simply too insecure to state our truth.
+Whether it is for political correctness or for being too agreeable, being a people pleaser or simply too insecure to state our truth.
 I believe that we often say yes to things that do not truly feel aligned with our actual goals.
 Maybe it´s just me, maybe it´s just my perception.

 Saying yes to every opportunity that presents itself may feel like the right thing to do when you are starting out in music.
 We are taught to be grateful for every opportunity that presents itself and yet, there comes a time in our career, where we have to make choices – either because of a lack of time or because of projects we´ve already committed to that require our full attention or even projects that ask us to work exclusively.
 Bottom line, we have to learn to say no to things, even if that doesn´t come easy.
 I feel like we should look into why we often say yes, when we should say no.

 Why we say yes, when we should say no